 “We are honored to exhibit artwork by seniors,” said Crystal Stock, marketing director.
 “Art is Ageless is unique in featuring only the works of artists age 65 and older.
 Our artists prove that art, in any form, is an ageless ambition.”

 Winners in the Emporia Presbyterian Manor Art is Ageless juried competition were:

-- Best of Show-Professional: John King, “Nature’s Colors”
+- Best of Show (professional): John King, “Fly Away”

-- Fiber Arts-Amateur: Lorraine Morton, “Captain America Crochet Afghan”
+- Fiber Arts (amateur): Lorraine Morton, “Double Wedding Ring Lap Afghan”

 Art is Ageless is a copyrighted program of Presbyterian Manors of Mid-America.
 For the competition, works must have been completed in the past five years.
 Started in 1980, Art is Ageless is an extension of Presbyterian Manors of Mid-America’s wellness programs, which focus on mental, physical, social and spiritual health.

 Presbyterian Manors of Mid-America’s Art is Ageless program encourages Emporia Presbyterian Manor residents and other area seniors to express their creativity through its annual competition, as well as art classes, musical and dramatic events, educational opportunities and current events discussions throughout the year.